This is an archived page and for reference purposes only

 The programme aims to:

-- develop the ability to apply chemical knowledge and skills to the solution of theoretical and practical problems
+- The ability to apply chemical knowledge and skills to the solution of theoretical and practical problems.

-- develop a wide range of practical skills, including the knowledge, understanding and ability to assess safety in the laboratory environment
+- Develop a wide range of practical skills, including a knowledge, understanding and ability to assess safety in the laboratory environment.

 Knowledge and understanding

 - Core and foundation scientific physical, biological, and chemical concepts, terminology, theory, units, conventions, and laboratory practise and methods in relation to the chemical sciences.